AnaniasAnom/aatools/README.md

 chatlog \[date-spec\] \[subject\]
 chatlog create subject
+chatlog ls subject

-date-spec can be a negative number (e.g. -3 for three days ago), or "yesterday", or if left out means today
+date-spec can be a negative number (e.g. -3 for three days ago), or "yesterday", or MMDD, or YYYYMMDD, or if left out means today

 subject is a string (no spaces)